axllent/silverstripe-analytics-js/docs/en/Configuration.md

   page_404_category:   "Page Not Found"      # 404 page category name for GA event logging
   page_error_category: "Page Error"          # Error page category (not 404) for GA event logging
   track_in_dev_mode:   true                  # Allow live tracking in dev/staging mode
-  primary_gtag_id: "UA-1234567-1"            # Set the default tracking id to be used when loading gtag (defaults to the first tracker)
+  primary_gtag_id: "G-XXXXXXXX"            # Set the default tracking id to be used when loading gtag (defaults to the first tracker)
 ```